woodmoth/bookish-ocr-toolbox/README.md

 I used dmenu because it can easily search and tab.
 You can flavour it with dmenu patch.

+- It could be updated soon as I use it and understand what's needed.
+May be .md convert with contents for page breaks or something like this.

 # Demo
 ![image](https://github.com/user-attachments/assets/3236de4c-122c-4357-88eb-94cdafb9f29a)